michaelbollig/silverstripe-google-analytics/README.md

 # silverstripe-google-analytics

 ## Google Analytics tracking code for SilverStripe templates
-Extension to add GA tracking code to your SilverStripe templates.
+Extension to add Google Analytics tracking code to your SilverStripe templates.
 It also supports:
 * 404 errors (tracked as an event "404 Errors") - Note: you must Save & Publish error page after installation
 * 500 errors (tracked as an event "500 Errors") - Note: you must Save & Publish error page after installation
 * Downloads (from the assets folder) are tracked as an event "Downloads"